What is a Hard Asset?

 - Hard Assets is considered very valuable because they are considered as the raw material to manufacture the goods or services.

-- It provides scope for long term gain in the form of appreciation and other rental incomes for e.g. real estate revenue.
+- It provides scope for long term gain in the form of appreciation and other rental incomes, e.g., real estate revenue.

-- It provides a kind of regular income which is common for real estates which is attractive and stable too.
+- It provides a kind of regular income, which is common for real estates; and is attractive and stable too.